Charan-14/Lane-Finder/README.md

 ![line segments](https://user-images.githubusercontent.com/58968984/80319134-6012ba00-882c-11ea-9e3a-10c2500914d5.png)

 Now to extrapolate the average slope and intercept value of line segment to form single lines from top to bottom of ROI.
-Intially I used a more of a logical approach by connecting the lines to the bottom of the frame by creating a dummy line at the bottom and selecting the longest line segment but the results were not as good as expected.
+Intially I used a more of a logical approach by connecting the lines to the bottom of the frame by creating a dummy line at the bottom and selecting the longest line segment, but the results were not as good as expected.
 Then Using a more mathematical approach by using the line equation y = mx + c.
-As we know the line extends from top to bottom of roi we know the y axis value and slope and intercept are calculated and averaged to finally find the x values therefore having the line coordinated to plot the line.
-Also Outliers were avoided by providing range of slope which will only be considered.
+As the line must extend from top to bottom of roi we know the y axis value.
+The slope value and the intercept are calculated and averaged.
+Using line equation the x values are found therefore having the line coordinates required to plot the line.
+Also Outliers were avoided by providing a range of for slope values which will only be considered.
 This was how the drawLine function was modified.
 Using addWeighted function of openCV the lane line color was blended with the original image.

 ![lane marked](https://user-images.githubusercontent.com/58968984/80319449-dcf26380-882d-11ea-9ad7-e93624495a4d.png)